Muscular Endurance is as important as Traditional Strength Training, Balance, and Flexibility.

 As one gets older, one’s body energy and, as a result, one’s self-esteem suffers.
 You can see the incredible benefits of regular endurance exercise in the body within weeks of training.
-Training for Seniors results in a much more conscious and awake body, resulting in increased self-confidence.
-With fixed sessions per week, a discipline develops, which is self-congratulatory and a boost to self-esteem.
+Training for Seniors results in a much more conscious and awake body, increasing self-confidence.
+With fixed weekly sessions, a discipline develops, which is self-congratulatory and boosts self-esteem.

-Endurance training allows the elderly to participate in activities that previously were thought impossible due to age.
+Endurance training allows the elderly to participate in previously thought impossible activities due to age.
 Your functional performance increases.
 Muscle aches and fatigue are regarded as preferable to pain and sickness.
-That emotion spreads to other areas of life, and a new level of consciousness emerges at whatever age.
+That emotion spreads to other areas of life, and a new consciousness level emerges at any age.

 5. Enhanced Mindfulness